laminas/laminas-eventmanager/README.md

-# zend-eventmanager
+# laminas-eventmanager

-The `Zend\EventManager` is a component designed for the following use cases:
+The `Laminas\EventManager` is a component designed for the following use cases:

 - Implementing simple subject/observer patterns.
 - Implementing Aspect-Oriented designs.